Dream Extreme Oreo Cheesecake

 • Add the heavy cream to a medium saucepan over medium heat and stir for 2-3 minutes until it reaches a boil.

-• While the ganache is still hot, add sugar and stir until the sugar is FULLY dissolved.
+• While the ganache is still hot, add the sugar and stir until it is fully dissolved.

 • Allow chocolate ganache to cool, then transfer to the fridge.
 When ready to use, beat the chocolate frosting for 2–3 minutes until it becomes fluffy and spreadable.